An American Girl: Chrissa Stands Strong: Plot

 After the incident, the bullying gets more intense.
 Posters and rumors about Chrissa on the Internet are spread around by Tara and Jayden.
 Chrissa quits her school swim team as a result of being picked on, after an incident involving her older brother, Tyler.
 Chrissa gets advice from Mrs. Rundell, her art teacher, to tell her parents about the bullying.
-After she tells her parents, they help Chrissa see that sometimes, bullies are mean because they want to feel better about themselves, and try to do so by insulting others and putting them down.
+After she tells her parents, they help Chrissa see that sometimes, bullies are mean because they want to feel better about themselves and try to do so by insulting others and putting them down.

 With her newfound confidence, Chrissa and her friends show everyone that they are happy with who they are by doing fun things such as wearing homemade painted headbands.
-Their happiness and confidence annoys Tara and Jayden, but the three friends ignore them.
-Chrissa decides to do a project to make people aware about bullying, and rejoins the swim team.
+Their happiness and confidence annoy Tara and Jayden, but the three friends ignore them.
+Chrissa decides to do a project to make people aware about bullying and rejoins the swim team.
 The big swim competition approaches, and Chrissa realizes that she and Tara have to work together if they want to win the relay.
 Although Tara is reluctant, Chrissa assures her that though they may not be friends, they can still work together to win.
 Their teamwork earns them their victory, and they reconcile and hug.

 The 4th grade class present their project about how bullying affects everyone and how friendship can overcome bullying.
 Chrissa's best friend from Iowa, Amanda, visits her for the summer and befriends Sonali and Gwen.